 Mossad is Israel’s foremost special operation and foreign intelligence agency, responsible for data collection (intelligence) stealth operations.
 Mossad is known for its fierce counterterrorist measures, which they have demonstrated time and time again.

-One of their most famous counterterrorism operations was the Operation Entebbe in Uganda in 1976.
+One of their most famous counterterrorism operations was Operation Entebbe in Uganda in 1976.
 The agency was responsible for gathering information about the exact whereabouts of the hostages, numbers of hijackers and other details.
 Mossad also operates a venture capital fund to invest and acquire new promising spy techniques.

 2. Secret Intelligence Service